xuanxu/preprint-action/README.md

 ## Usage

-Usually this action is used from an ongoing review on an Open Journal repository
+Usually this action is used from an ongoing review on an Open Journal's repository

 ### Inputs